openshift/enhancements/enhancements/testing/openshift-tests-extension.md

   --topology      The target cluster topology ("ha", "microshift", ...).
   --architecture  The CPU architecture of the target cluster ("amd64", "arm64").
   --installer     The installer used to create the cluster ("ipi", "upi", "assisted", ...).
-  --config        The component configuration to assume is active on the cluster.
+  --config        Multiple.
+Non-default component configuration in the environment.
+  --fact          Multiple.
+Facts advertised by cluster components.
   --version       "major.minor" version of target cluster.

 Optional/Devel: